Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- In 14 starts this season, he's earned a quality start in five of them.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his seventh consecutive quality start.

-- Smyly has three starts in a row of five innings or more.
+- Stroman has pitched five or more innings in six straight games and will look to extend that streak.

-- He has made 14 appearances and finished one of them without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 15 chances this season.

 |Opponent